dart-lang/leak_tracker/README.md

 ### By build mode

-The leak tracker availability differs by build bodes.
+The leak tracker availability differs by build modes.
 See [Dart build modes](https://github.com/dart-lang/site-www/issues/4436) or [Flutter build modes](https://docs.flutter.dev/testing/build-modes).

-#### Dart development and Flutter debug
+**Dart development and Flutter debug**

 Leak tracking is fully available.

-#### Flutter profile
+**Flutter profile**

-Leak tracking is available, but MemoryAllocations that listens to Flutter instrumented objects, is turned off.
-See [the guidance](https://github.com/flutter/flutter/blob/15af81782e19ebe7273872f8b07ac71df4e749f2/packages/flutter/lib/src/foundation/memory_allocations.dart#L13) on how to enable it.
+Leak tracking is available, but MemoryAllocations that listens to Flutter instrumented objects, should be [turned on](https://github.com/flutter/flutter/blob/15af81782e19ebe7273872f8b07ac71df4e749f2/packages/flutter/lib/src/foundation/memory_allocations.dart#L13) if you want to track Flutter Framework objects.

-#### Dart productive and Flutter release
+**Dart productive and Flutter release**

 Leak tracking is disabled.

-If you are interested in enabling, please, comment [here](https://github.com/dart-lang/leak_tracker/issues/25).
+NOTE: If you are interested in enabling leak tracking for release mode, please, comment [here](https://github.com/dart-lang/leak_tracker/issues/25).

 ## Instrument your code

-If you want to catch leaks for objects outside of Flutter Frameworks, that are already instrumented, you need to instrument them.
+If you want to catch leaks for objects outside of Flutter Framework, (that are already instrumented) you need to instrument them.

 For each tracked object the library should get two signals from your code:
 (1) the object is created and (2) the object is not in use.
-Typically the first signal is invoked in constractor and the second one in the method `dispose`:
+It is most convenient to give first signal in constractor and the second one in the method `dispose`:

 ```dart
 import 'package:leak_tracker/src/leak_tracker.dart';